Sage-Bionetworks/Agora/README.md

  │       ├──icon/                     * our list of icons from www.favicon-generator.org
  │       ├──service-worker.js         * ignore this.
-Web App service worker that's not complete yet │       ├──robots.txt                * for search engines to crawl your website │       └──humans.txt                * for humans to know who the developers are │
+Web App service worker that's not complete yet │       ├──robots.txt                * for search engines to crawl your website │       ├──humans.txt                * for humans to know who the developers are │       └──...                       * other files
  │
+ │
- ├──tslint.json                       * typescript lint config
- ├──typedoc.json                      * typescript documentation generator
- ├──tsconfig.json                     * typescript config used outside webpack ├──tsconfig.webpack.json             * config that webpack uses for typescript ├──package.json                      * what npm uses to manage its dependencies └──webpack.config.js                 * webpack main configuration file
+ ├──get-data-aws.sh                   * shell script to download the data using amazon credentials from the bastian ├──get-data-local-aws.sh             * shell script to download the data using amazon credentials locally ├──get-data-local.sh                 * shell script to download the data locally using Synapse credentials ├──set-agora-version.sh              * shell script to set the Agora version based on the remote branch latest commit SHA id ├──start-mongo.sh                    * shell script to start the MongoDB ├──tslint.json                       * typescript lint config ├──typedoc.json                      * typescript documentation generator ├──tsconfig.json                     * typescript config used outside webpack ├──tsconfig.webpack.json             * config that Webpack uses for typescript ├──package.json                      * what npm uses to manage its dependencies └──webpack.config.js                 * Webpack main configuration file
 ```

 # Database